Strabane—July 15, 2012

 As we get to the dining room, I can hear the clatter of the dishes and conversation and one of the best sounds there is—Avelina's laugh.

 "This stirfry is delicious, Margaret," she says, just as I take the seat to her right.
 Usually I try to give her leg a sneaky squeeze or something, but the way Dad's watchin' me...no way.

 Mam's put the extenders in the table to fit all of us.
 Avelina, me, Celia and Maria are on one side; Ang, Brian, Craig and Seamus are on the other, and Mam and Dad on the ends.
 The big hanging brass lamp over the table has never cast so many shadows on the walls behind us, like there are twenty of us instead of ten.

 Dad gives everyone the "good news" about the new sleeping arrangements.

 Avi's politely turned to him and she gives me a look out the corner of her eye.
-She sees Brian and me glaring at each other across the table.
+She sees Brian and me scowling at each other across the table.
 Seamus thinks it's hilarious.
-I wanta wipe that smirk off of him, and Ang offers the first "but."
+I wanna wipe that smirk off of him, and Ang offers the first "but."

 "What about our clothes?"